"

-Businesses have traditionally focused on their performance on financial and accounting information.
-It is only in recent years that the business community has shifted to additional metrics — in terms of environmental and societal impact — to assess their business performance.
+Organizations have traditionally based their performance on financial and accounting information.
+It is only in recent years that organizations have shifted to additional metrics — in terms of environmental and societal impact — to assess their performance.
 Over the past decade, sustainability reporting has been increasingly adopted by corporations worldwide.
 In fact, in Canada alone, 91 percent of companies report on their sustainability and environmental, social and governance (ESG) performance (“KPMG in Canada Report,” 2022).

-ESG reporting is not yet mandatory in Canada, with the exception of federally regulated financial institutions (banks and insurance companies).
+ESG reporting is mandatory in limited contexts in Canada.
+For example, federally regulated financial institutions (banks and insurance companies) and companies traded on the Toronto Stock Exchange (TSX) have some obligations to provide ESG reporting.
 In Canada, the Canadian Sustainability Standards Board (CSSB) was launched in 2022 to “advance the adoption of sustainability disclosure standards in Canada” (FRAS Canada, n.d.)
 “The CSSB develops Canadian Sustainability Disclosure Standards (CSDS) that align with the global baseline standards developed by the International Sustainability Standards Board (ISSB) – but with modifications to serve the Canadian public interest” (FRAS Canada, n.d., para.
 1).

-For now, sustainability reporting currently focuses on two main goals:
+For now, sustainability reporting focuses on three main goals:

 Sustainability reporting typically focuses on comparing performance in the current year to the previous year and comparing it to specific goals and targets.
 It can also include a longer-term focus and comparisons to other companies in similar industries and in the same geographic areas.